AI Screenr

 Engineering ManagementEngineering Manager

-If you are a hiring manager or engineering leader proposing the change, three talking points usually land:
+If you are a hiring manager or team leader proposing this change, three points work well:

-For engineering-led organisations specifically, a few data-handling defaults worth noting: consent is captured before any recording starts, transcripts and audio are stored in-region (EU hosting available for GDPR-sensitive pipelines), retention windows are configurable per role, and rubric-scored evidence with confidence values provides a defensible audit trail for every decision — useful when engineering leaders need to justify a pass/no-pass to HR or legal.
+Consent is collected before any recording starts.
+Transcripts and audio are stored in-region (EU hosting available for GDPR requirements).
+Retention periods are configurable per role.
+Scored reports with evidence and confidence values provide a clear record for every hiring decision.
 Candidates can request deletion at any time.
 SOC 2 Type II is on the product roadmap.

 Related Reading